biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 They can be overridden from the main script that is calling the module:

-- The parameter **params.OUTPUT** can be used for connecting the definition of the output of this module with the one in the main script.
+- The parameter **params.OUTPUT** can be used for connecting the output of this module with one in the main script.
-- The parameter **params.CONTAINER** can be used for deciding which image has to be used for this particular module.
+- The parameter **params.CONTAINER** can be used for declaring the image to use for this particular module.

-In this example in our main script we pass only the OUTPUT parameters by writing in this way:
+In this example, in our main script we pass only the OUTPUT parameters by writing them as follows:

 .. code-block:: groovy